First Two Years

 Last Three Years

-During his or her fourth semester, i.e. before taking the General Examination, each student should begin the process of selecting a dissertation adviser and topic.
+During their fourth semester, i.e. before taking the General Examination, each student should begin the process of selecting a dissertation adviser and topic.
 The official dissertation adviser should hold a regular faculty appointment in the History Department at Princeton.
 In considering various topics, the student and adviser will bear in mind the limited time available for research and writing and the importance of finishing expeditiously.
 Since the dissertation usually forms the basis of a scholar’s early publications and research program, the chosen topic should also be capable of extension beyond the limits set by the dissertation.
-By the time the student completes the General Examination, he or she should have defined the domain of the dissertation and should be prepared to discuss it in general terms.
+By the time the student completes the General Examination, they should have defined the domain of the dissertation and should be prepared to discuss it in general terms.